You want smart political talk without the meltdowns?

 He has no choice.

-I mean I've been ha first of all, I'm really honored that all these farmers and truckers and all these cool people listen to the show, uh, because you're the backbone of our society.
+I mean, I've been having, first of all, I'm really honored that all these farmers and truckers and all these cool people listen to the show because you're the backbone of our society.

-Now, granted, you you you don't run a big farm, but still um it's important work that you know we take it for granted.
+Now, granted, you don't run a big farm, but still, it's important work that, you know, we take it for granted.

 And now I see a lot of changes and a lot of cost increases with everything that I buy when I go shopping every week.